 Upon acceptance, applicants must participate in an operating room tour at a hospital affiliated with the program.
-This experience will be under the supervision of the program director or designee and will occur prior to the start of the fall semester.
+This experience will be under the supervision of the program director or designee and will occur prior to the start of Orientation to Surgical Clinical (SURG123).
 Specific dates will be provided to each student.